Thursday, 14 November 2024

 So it is a big concern that this bill is yet another power grab by the state government.
 I will say we are 100 weeks away from the next state election in November 2026, and it cannot come soon enough.
 Certainly the Nationals are opposing this bill.

-Sheena WATT (Northern Metropolitan) (11:23): I rise to speak in support of the Transport Infrastructure and Planning Legislation Amendment Bill 2024 (TIPLA), a bill that reflects the Allan Labor government’s unwavering commitment to delivering transformative infrastructure, the infrastructure needed to support Victoria’s future.
+Sheena WATT (Northern Metropolitan) (11:23): I rise to speak in support of the Transport Infrastructure and Planning Legislation Amendment Bill 2024, a bill that reflects the Allan Labor government’s unwavering commitment to delivering transformative infrastructure, the infrastructure needed to support Victoria’s future.
 The purpose of this bill is clear: it introduces a series of technical amendments to modernise and strengthen Victoria’s capacity to deliver major transport projects and priority precinct developments.
 Through these changes the government aims to streamline project delivery processes, reduce costs and minimise risks, ultimately facilitating faster and more efficient development of critical infrastructure across the state.

+The Allan Labor government has an impressive track record when it comes to delivering major infrastructure projects, and this bill builds upon that foundation.
+Our investments have been vital to the safety, accessibility and growth of Victoria’s transport infrastructure.
+It is worth noting that with over $100 billion invested in Victoria’s Big Build program we have certainly enhanced connectivity, fostered economic growth and improved the quality of life of millions of Victorians.
 One of the fundamental goals of the bill before us today is to improve delivery of transport projects and priority precincts.
-The bill amends the Major Transport Project Facilitation Act 2009 (MTPFA) to expand the scope of delivery powers, allowing these powers to be used for priority precincts.
+The bill amends the Major Transport Projects Facilitation Act 2009 (MTPFA) to expand the scope of delivery powers, allowing these powers to be used for priority precincts.
 This change is crucial because it means priority projects such as housing developments, health facilities, education hubs and the like can be developed alongside transport infrastructure, creating really integrated communities that are well connected and sustainable.

-I also note with great interest that the bill also enhances the government’s ability to transfer community assets built on Crown land to local councils or other public agencies.
+I also note with great interest that the bill enhances the government’s ability to transfer community assets built on Crown land to local councils or other public agencies.
 As we develop transport projects it is common for community assets – I am thinking about parks, lighting and even recreational facilities – to be included in that.
-Transferring these assets to local councils ensures they are managed and maintained by the most appropriate bodies, supporting their continued use and enjoyment by the public.
+Transferring these assets to local councils ensures that they are managed and maintained by the most appropriate bodies, supporting their continued use and enjoyment by the public.

 An essential component of this bill is the flexibility it provides in terms of land acquisition.
 Under current arrangements when relocating utilities for a project the project authority is often required to acquire more land than necessary.
 This bill allows project authorities to undertake preparatory work in designated project areas before finalising land acquisition.
 The adjustment will save costs, reduce red tape and provide clarity to landowners, who will receive full compensation for any impact.
 These changes prioritise efficient use of land and resources while ensuring that owners are treated fairly.

 This bill also introduces a provision that allows the Premier to declare a program of works for related projects, consolidating them into a single delivery stream.
 This change allows for cohesive large-scale project management which saves time, reduces administrative burden and enhances project outcomes.
 An example of this would be declaring all level crossing removals along a single rail line as one project rather than handling each removal separately.
 This is a really practical and time-saving approach that enables faster and more effective project delivery.
 The bill also permits the addition of further scope to projects after their initial approval.
-This flexibility is necessary because in many instances additional elements like car parks or public facilities become apparent as a project progresses and including this scope within an already approved project will minimise disruptions and enhance the overall project outcome.
+This flexibility is necessary because in many instances additional elements like car parks or public facilities become apparent as a project progresses, and including this scope within an already approved project will minimise disruptions and enhance the overall project outcome.
 This benefits all Victorians by ensuring that productivity remains unhindered.

 Furthermore, the bill allows project authorities to extinguish easements in situations where they hinder project completion.
 The provisions in the bill will prevent projects from getting bogged down in some unnecessary legal hurdles, enabling timely and cost-effective delivery.
 An example in the Northern Metropolitan Region I wanted to highlight for the chamber, if I can, is the Preston level crossing removal project, one that I know quite well, where an easement had to be extinguished for the project’s flood mitigation works to proceed.
 With this bill similar projects can move forward smoothly.
 We have delivered so many major projects, I have got to tell you, that we are getting really good at this and know how we can improve productivity as we learn from the many infrastructure projects that have been delivered by this Allan Labor government right across the state.

 The TIPLA bill – that is the acronym for the bill that we are discussing right now – also makes important updates to road management powers.
 Under the current system every temporary road closure relating to project construction must be published in the Government Gazette.
 This approach is really outdated, inefficient and inaccessible to so many Victorians who need timely updates on road closures.
-What we are doing in the proposal before us is to move notifications to the department of transport’s website, and this bill will enable that to be much more efficient and accessible to all road users right across the state.
+What we are doing in the proposal before us is to move notifications to the Department of Transport and Planning’s website, and this bill will enable that to be much more efficient and accessible to all road users right across the state.

 The bill also streamlines the classification of roads in project areas, allowing project authorities to declare and classify roads as freeways, arterial roads or municipal roads as needed.
 This change will improve consistency and efficiency in road management for transport projects, ensuring smoother transitions for new infrastructure into existing networks.
+The TIPLA bill supports the Allan Labor government’s goal of creating priority precincts to meet Victoria’s growing housing and infrastructure needs.
+Our state is projected to reach a population of 10 million by the 2050s, and these priority precincts are really vital to accommodating that growth.

 By streamlining the development of precincts and areas like Fishermans Bend we can expedite the creation of housing, education, employment, health care and all the associated opportunities where they are needed most.
 The bill empowers the Premier to declare priority precincts, which will then benefit from the same delivery powers under the MTPFA, which I discussed earlier, that have enabled the success of major transport projects right across the state.
 I further emphasise that this includes land assembly, infrastructure coordination and faster access to delivery tools, which will reduce the time, cost and complexity associated with large-scale precinct development.

 The Allan Labor government, as I have said and will continue to say, has a proven track record in delivering transformative infrastructure projects for Victorians, and the ones that come to mind are certainly the level crossing removals, the suburban road upgrades, the regional rail revival and, excitingly for me in the Northern Metropolitan Region, the Metro Tunnel and the West Gate Tunnel.
-When opened, not only will they reduce travel times but also they will have created thousands of jobs and improved safety on our roads.
+When opened, they will not only reduce travel times but also have created thousands of jobs and improved safety on our roads.
 These projects have refined Victoria’s public transport landscape as well and will see people getting home sooner and safer.

 With over 100 major transport projects completed or underway, our Big Build program represents a $100 billion investment in Victoria’s future.
 These initiatives are pivotal to ensuring that all Victorians, regardless of where they live, have access to efficient, reliable and safe transport options.
 By expanding and enhancing our public transport network, we are reducing congestion, supporting sustainable growth and laying the groundwork for a greener, more livable state.